 - Problem Solving

 - HTML5/CSS3

 - Programming Languages such as JAVAScript, C++,

 - PHP, and SQL

-- Systems Analysis including data flow and use
+- Systems Analysis including data flow and use case/class diagrams

-- Case/class design

 - Database Design

-Graduates of this program can either seek entry level positions in web development or continue their education in the field of computers.
+Graduates of this program can either seek entry-level positions in web development or continue their education in the field of computers.

-Technical Standards: Please refer to Technical Standards Section 5 for details regarding this program.
+Technical Standards: Please refer to Technical Standards section for details regarding this program.